AlexSiow/GettingAndCleaningData/CodeBook.md

 ## Introduction

-The [data](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) for this assignment is based on the data collected through an experiment conducted using Samsung Galaxy S smartphone.
+The [data](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) for this project is based on the data collected through an experiment conducted using Samsung Galaxy S smartphone.
 Information about the experiment can be found at the [Human Activity Recognition Using Smartphones Data Set](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 The downloaded data set comes in a zipped format.
 Following is the content of the zipped file.
 ```